Democratic Republic of the Congo

-Instability caused by the influx of refugees from the Rwandan Civil War into the eastern part of the country led to the First Congo War from 1996 to 1997, ending in the overthrow of Mobutu.
-Its name was changed back to the DRC and it was confronted by the Second Congo War from 1998 to 2003, which resulted in the deaths of 5.4 million people and the assassination of President Laurent-Désiré Kabila.
-The war, widely described as the deadliest conflict since World War II, ended under President Joseph Kabila, who restored relative stability to much of the country, although fighting continued at a lower level mainly in the east.
+Instability caused by an influx of refugees from the Rwandan Civil War led to the First Congo War, from 1996 to 1997, which ended with Mobutu's overthrow.
+The country's name was changed, and it experienced the Second Congo War from 1998 to 2003, which resulted in an estimated several million deaths and the assassination of President Laurent-Désiré Kabila.
+The war ended under President Joseph Kabila, who restored relative stability.
 Human rights remained poor, and there were frequent abuses, such as forced disappearances, torture, arbitrary imprisonment and restrictions on civil liberties.
-Kabila stepped down in 2019, the country's first peaceful transition of power since independence, after Félix Tshisekedi won the highly contentious 2018 general election.
-Since the early 2000s, there have been over 100 armed groups active in the DRC, mainly concentrated in the Kivu region.
-One of its largest cities, Goma, was occupied by the March 23 Movement (M23) rebels briefly in 2012 and again in 2025.
-The M23 uprising escalated in early 2025 after the capture of multiple cities in the east, with military support from Rwanda, which has caused a conflict between the two countries.
-A peace agreement brokered by the United States was signed by Rwanda and the DRC on 27 June 2025.
+Kabila stepped down in 2019 after Félix Tshisekedi won the contentious 2018 election, marking the country's first peaceful transition of power since independence.
+Over 120 armed groups remain active, concentrated in the east.
+One of the region's largest cities, Goma, was occupied by the M23 rebels in 2012 and again since 2025.
+The M23 uprising escalated in 2025 with military support from Rwanda, which has caused a conflict between the two countries.

-Despite being incredibly rich in natural resources, the DRC is one of the poorest countries in the world, having suffered from political instability, a lack of infrastructure, rampant corruption, centuries of both commercial and colonial extraction and exploitation, followed by more than 60 years of independence, with little widespread development.
+Despite being rich in natural resources, the DRC is one of the world's poorest and least developed countries, having suffered from political instability, lack of infrastructure, rampant corruption, and centuries of commercial and colonial extraction and exploitation.
 The nation is a prominent example of the "resource curse".
-Besides the capital Kinshasa, the two next largest cities, Lubumbashi and Mbuji-Mayi, are both mining communities.
-The DRC's largest exports are raw minerals and metal, which accounted for 80% of exports in 2023, with China being its largest trade partner.
-For 2023, DR Congo's level of human development was ranked 171 out of 193 countries by the Human Development Index.
-It is classified as being one of the least developed countries by the United Nations (UN).
-As of 2022, following two decades of various civil wars and continued internal conflicts, around one million Congolese refugees were still living in neighbouring countries.
-Two million children are at risk of starvation, and the fighting has displaced 7.3 million people.
-The country is a member of the United Nations, Non-Aligned Movement, African Union, COMESA, Southern African Development Community, Organisation Internationale de la Francophonie, and Economic Community of Central African States.
+Aside from Kinshasa, the next largest cities, Lubumbashi and Mbuji-Mayi, are mining communities.
+DRC's main exports are raw minerals and metal, which accounted for 80% of exports in 2023, with China being its largest trade partner.
+The DRC's level of human development was ranked 171 out of 193 countries by the Human Development Index in 2023.
+As of 2022, following two decades of civil wars and internal conflicts, around one million Congolese refugees were still living in neighbouring countries.
+Two million children are at risk of starvation, and the fighting has displaced 7 million people.
+The DRC is a member of the United Nations, Non-Aligned Movement, African Union, COMESA, Southern African Development Community, Organisation internationale de la Francophonie, and Economic Community of Central African States.